RVA311

 GIS Integration Architecture

-Built the location-aware service layer—every request resolves to a valid city address using municipal GIS systems with real-time duplicate detection.
+Mapped the location-aware service layer, so every request resolves to a valid city address against municipal GIS with duplicate detection.

 3